 We can consider these impactful words when it comes to leadership today.
 Developing the art of leading ourselves, our personal leadership, becomes a critical step before we can lead others on the path to greatness and success.
 Human…

 It might seem hard to believe now, but just a few short months ago, one of the biggest challenges organizations faced was keeping its employees engaged.
 In fact, the Gallup Organization reported in its The State of the American Workplace report that the percentage of engaged employees hovered around only 30% of the workforce for most of the past 20 years.

 Let’s put that into perspective: only 30% of employees were engaged in their work.
-They brought their A-game to work and were …
+They brought their A-gam…

 We started Mindfulness and Leadership (“M&L”) in 2019 as a student-led initiative at MIT’s Sloan School of Management with a firm belief that to lead others well we must first know ourselves.
 Despite research recognizing some inner knowledge is key to effective leadership, many MBA students graduate without a toolkit for understanding themselves or how they relate to others.

-Jeremy Scharf, one of our co-founders and a second-year MBA, says about t…
+Jeremy Scharf, one of our co-founders and a second-ye…

-By Mark Morey
+By Mark Morey, guest contributor

 Remote worker burn-out is a tsunami slowly rolling towards every manager who thinks they dodged a pandemic bullet.